jason-horvath/boilit/README.md

 To start the server run `yarn dev`.
 Happy sandboxing!

-### Future plans
+### Routing Package

-A router package to suppert [Lit 2.2.7](https://github.com/lit/lit/releases/tag/lit%402.2.7) is near completion, and will be released into its own package soon.
-It will be used as dependency here.
+I have created a router package called [BoiLit Router](https://www.npmjs.com/package/@larzilla/boilit-router) that supperts [Lit 2.x](https://lit.dev).
+You can find the source at [BoiLit Router GitHub](https://github.com/jason-horvath/boilit-router).

+#### Contributing

+Contributions to any and all repositories are welcome!